Highway 20 and Memorial Trail Roundabout

 How will this affect traffic heading south out of sylvan, specifically with large trucks leaving the industrialarea?
 The north arm of the round about is on a hill, so to enter the roundabout on the north side, you will be facing uphill.
 If large trucks have to stop before entering the round about they will have to start on a quite steep incline.
 This could take some time and back up traffic down the hill, as the visibility over the hill to see if someone is entering from the south side is not completely clear.

-KindEyes asked 12 months ago
+KindEyes asked over 1 year ago

 Thanks for this great question!
 The contracted highway engineers at McElhanney have addressed these concerns.
 Their design meets safety standards and considers our important farming and oilfield vehicles.